okio-ai/nendo-example-apps/video-remixer/README.md

 - Smells Like Teen Spirit (Dub Version)?
 Shake It Off (Trash Metal Remix)?
 Yes please!
 - Endless creativity, inspiration and memes

+## Requirements

+As this app uses the [Nendo musicgen plugin](https://github.com/okio-ai/nendo_plugin_musicgen), you have to install Pytorch 2.0.0 or higher first:

+`pip install "torch>=2.0"`

+> Note: On Mac OSX, the instructions for installing pytorch differ.
+Please refer to the [pytorch installation instructions](https://pytorch.org/get-started/locally/).

 ## Installation

 Install nendo and the required plugins via `requirements.txt`: